brettscott/gocrud/README.md

         * Write Mongo integration test
         * Pagination
     * Router is very fat.
 Write tests and break it up **NEXT**
-    * models.Entity() - should this be an interface in the packages using it? https://github.com/golang/go/wiki/CodeReviewComments#interfaces
     * Better error messages back to the client via /api
     * More validation rules
     * More examples (eg basic_example.go)
     * Authentication and authorisation
     * Support for search - ES?
-    * Move `model.Entity` to `crud.Entity` - cannot do due to "import cycle" error
-    * Convert Entity setup into JSON which is unmarshalled into model.Entity
+    * Convert Entity setup into JSON which is unmarshalled into Entity
     * Return _crud information in KV to client
 * Front-end
     * Create